gcallah/BookReviews/pilkington.md

 234 pages

 Philip Pilkington has written a very provocative and thought-provoking book, one that deserves to be taken seriously by anyone interested in the future of currently liberal polities.
-(Note: throughout the book and this review, "liberal" is being used as philosophers and political scientists use it -- see PP's definition below -- rather than in the sense it is often used in American political discourse, in which it means "somewhat left of center.")

-And, quite naturally, he first turns his attention to the question of just what is this thing that is collapsing.
+Quite naturally, he first turns his attention to the question of just what is this thing that is collapsing.
 His answer is: "We will consider liberalism to be the Enlightenment political ideology par excellence that sought to level and 'rationalize' social and political relationships.
 Liberalism's target has always been hierarchical structures in politics and society at large."
-(10) Of course, many alternative definitions are possible, and definitions, by definition, cannot be wrong, only more or less informative.
-But in this case, I think PP has provided us with a highly informative definition.
+Of course, many alternative definitions are possible, and definitions, by definition, cannot be wrong, only more or less informative.
+But in this case, I think Pilkington has provided us with a highly informative one.

-As PP tells it, liberalism began by attacking the privileges of the aristocracy, and then of the legally established churches.
+As Pilkington tells it, liberalism began by attacking the privileges of the aristocracy, and then of the legally established churches.
 But the tearing down of hierarchies could not stop there: as with any ideology that promises to cure us of the world's ills, liberalism has had to keep going, since all was not yet cured.
+The levelling had to continue:
 Cultures could not be deemed better or worse, with the exception that, as far as they were not liberal, they were worse.
 No "lifestyle" could hold itself superior to any other way of living.
 No sexual activity, so long as it is voluntary, could be regarded as better or worse than any other.
 All sources of "arbitrary" authority also had to be swept away, such as parental control over their children.

-PP describes the many societal ills that this destruction of hierarchies entailed: plummetting birth rates, rising mental illness, increased drug addiction, soaring out-of-wedlock births, the de-industrialization of many liberal countries, wars taken on for ideological reasons rather than a prudential analysis, and so forth.
+Pilkington describes the many societal ills that this destruction of hierarchies entailed: plummetting birth rates, rising mental illness, increased drug addiction, soaring out-of-wedlock births, the de-industrialization of many liberal countries, wars taken on for ideological reasons rather than a prudential analysis, and so forth.
-While PP's diagnosis of liberalism as the source of these diseases seems sound, his confidence that global liberalism is collapsing rapidly and that the immediate future will be "post-liberal" leaves me uneasy.
+While Pilkington's diagnosis of liberalism as the source of these diseases seems sound, his confidence that global liberalism is collapsing rapidly and that the immediate future will be "post-liberal" leaves me uneasy.
 Even if we grant that liberalism *is* an inherently unstable way of organizing a polity, does that really allow us to predict just how rapidly that instability will lead to a downfall of that regime?